aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+June 2025: Presented the essentials of climate change on the Climate Up Close Summer Tour of Nebraska.
+We held 8 events in Lincoln and Omaha, at churches, an environmental center, a bar, and an observatory, reaching 350 attendees.

 May 2025: Selected as one of the 2024 Outstanding Reviewers for JGR: Atmospheres.

 April 2025: New paper published: Match, A., and Gerber, E. P.,: *The double dip: how tropospheric expansion counteracts increases in extratropical stratospheric ozone under global warming*, GRL, 52, e2024GL112409, [https://doi.org/10.1029/2024GL112409](https://doi.org/10.1029/2024GL112409), 2025